codewithhritik/Classification-PyTorch-TensorFlow/README.md

-# Multi-Platform Classification with TensorFlow and PyTorch
+# Classification with TensorFlow and PyTorch

 This repository contains code for performing multi-class classification tasks on two different datasets using TensorFlow and PyTorch.
 The datasets used are: